freedomofpress/securedrop-docs/docs/admin/reference/admin_interface.rst

 To log in to the *Admin Interface*, start the *Admin Workstation* with persistence enabled.
-Open the *SecureDrop Menu* and select the "Launch Journalist Interface" option.
+Open the *SecureDrop Menu* and select the **Launch Journalist Interface** option.
 Tor Browser will start and load the login page for the *Journalist Interface*.
 Use your username, passphrase, and *Two-Factor Authentication* token to log in.